scrabbletank/farhome-rules/rulesdoc.md

 *Requires Runesmith, 10th Level*

 Runes you make are resistant to breaking.
 When one of your runes is activated roll a wound die, the rune is not consumed on a blank.

+#### Indomitable
+*Requires Durable, 3 Stamina, 12th Level*

+When taking lethal damage, as long as the total damage is less than or equal to your Stamina you are left with 1 wound, with the excess reducing your Stamina directly.
+Stamina lost in this way is returned after a long rest.

+#### Iron Grip
+*Requires Brutal Strikes, 4 Strength*

+You can wield a Two-Handed weapon as if it was One-Handed, using either One or Two-Handed proficiency for the attack.
+You cannot dual wield while holding a Two-Handed weapon, but you can equip a shield.

+#### Jinx
+*Requires Potent Curses, 4 Willpower, 15th Level*

+You may affect the same creature with two different curses, instead of one.
+You gain 1 superior die to your saving throw when you are the target of a curse.

+#### Lay on Hands
+*Requires Blessed Healing, 3 Charisma, 10th Level*

+You have a natural gift for healing, and are able to channel healing magic without the aid of a Codex.
+You may spend 4 AP to heal 2 wounds from a creature you touch.
+This can be used up to your Charisma score, after which you must take a long rest to regain this feat.

 #### Magic Weaving
 *Requires Powerful Enchantments or Arcane Forge, 15th Level*